 Steer Clear of Pain

-A few modifications can make driving with RA more comfortable.
+A few changes can make driving with RA more comfortable.
 Wear weight-lifting gloves if you have trouble gripping the steering wheel.
 Install a running board to help you step in and out of the driver's seat.
 And trade in your keys for a remote that unlocks your car and starts the engine.
-These small changes can add up to less pain and stress at the start of your day.
+These small upgrades can add up to less pain and stress at the start of your day.